 - Heart Conditions – Some of the active ingredients in linden tea may have cardiotoxic properties, so if you are already suffering from or have a history of heart disease, you should avoid this tea.

-How Do You Make Linden Tea?
+How to Make Linden Tea?

 If you want to brew linden tea at home, all you need is dried linden flowers, hot water and a bit of sweetener for flavor, although the tea already has a natural sweetness to it.
-Fresh linden flowers can also be used but dried flowers are more widely available, particularly from herbalist or natural health practitioners.
+Fresh linden flowers can also be used but dried flowers are more widely available, particularly from an herbalist or natural health practitioner.

-- 1 cup of water (filtered)
+- 1 cup water filtered

 - Bring the water to a boil in a small pot.

 - Add the linden flower powder to the water.

 - Allow the powder to boil for 1 minute and then remove the pot from heat.

 - Let the mixture steep for 12-15 minutes.

 - Strain this mixture, add any sweetener, and enjoy!